felipetovarhenao/bell-tutorials/public/markdown/16_loops.md

 > _Don't repeat yourself_

-In _bell_, loops allow performing repetitive tasks efficiently without the need to write redundant code.
+Loops allow performing repetitive tasks efficiently without the need to write redundant code.
 Whenever you find yourself repeating the same type of logic in you code, that's a sign you should be using loops instead.
 They are a powerful way to iterate through our data and dynamically perform operations on it.

 ## Loop clauses